jeffochoa/amp-validator/README.md

 ## License

-AMQ Validator is an open-sourced software licensed under the [MIT license](LICENSE.md).
+AMP Validator is an open-sourced software licensed under the [MIT license](LICENSE.md).